Bistro Sablé, Islington review

 Image courtesy of Bistro Sablé, Islington

-Having travelled to Stockholm frequently, I noticed there is barely a restaurant in the entire city without candles on theirtables, and I’ve come to truly appreciate the ambience they instantly create.
+Having travelled to Stockholm frequently, I noticed there is barely a restaurant in the entire city without candles on their tables, and I’ve come to truly appreciate the ambience they instantly create.
 Unless you’re a born safety officer like my husband, who sits perpetually on edge, convinced that one accidental hand gesture could burn the whole building to the ground, the gentle flicker of candlelight is wonderfully relaxing.

 Image courtesy of Bistro Sablé, Islington

 The menu leans into the deep comfort of French cooking.
-Swiftly after we were seated, we were treated to crusty bread with perfectly salted butter and a small bowl of crudités with salami.
-We immediately felt we are in good hands and the outside world’s troubles slip away.
+Swiftly after being seated, we were treated to crusty bread with perfectly salted butter and a small bowl of crudités with salami.
+We immediately felt in good hands and the outside world’s troubles slipped away.
 Classics are done beautifully here, from rich pork & duck rillettes served simply with cornichons, Dijon mustard and toast, to a perfectly risen baked cheese soufflé.
 For mains we had an elegant Dover sole meunière and the melt-in-your-mouth star of the evening, “Bœuf Bourguignon with pancetta” accompanied by a silky pomme purée and an additional side order of tasty French beans in garlic butter.
 The Boeuf Bourguignon, a deeply comforting classic, was truly exceptional.
 The sauce had a deep rustic elegance to it that can only come from patient slow simmering.
 As we worked through the dish, we discovered pieces of sweet carrot and earthy mushrooms and cubes of wonderfully tender beef all while the scent of Provençal herbs wafted through the air.
 As much as I would like to come back and explore the other dishes on the menu, I think it is unlikely, as the Boeuf Bourguignon is set to remain my go to from now until eternity.

 Image courtesy of Bistro Sablé, Islington

 For those craving hearty meat cuts the specials board offered a Côte de Boeuf or a Chateaubriand for two. with the bistro’s own aging and drying cabinet ensuring top-quality beef which is lovingly grilled over their wood fire.
-Head sommelier, Alex Corvez ohas curated a wine list offering bold reds, refreshing whites and of course rosé in varying measures.
+Head sommelier, Alex Corvez has curated a wine list offering bold reds, refreshing whites and of course rosé in varying measures.
 95% of the French wine list is available in flexi-form, from a glass of 75ml & 125ml or by carafe or bottle.

 We finished on a high with the 70% Xoco chocolate mousse, perfectly paired with what tasted like gourmet preserved Amarena cherries (a dynamite combination) and an order of a half dozen freshly baked, still-warm madeleines.
-The favourite classic French dessert of tarte tatin will often appear on the specials board - not to be missed.
+The favourite classic French dessert of tarte tatin often appears on the specials board - not to be missed.

 Image courtesy of Bistro Sablé, Islington

 Not only is the menu filled with delicious French food it is also very reasonably priced.
-A negroni or the freshly baked half dozen Madeline’s are each £5.
+A negroni or the freshly baked half dozen Madelines are each £5.
 We recommend getting there toute suite!

 For our FLOLondon readers you can combine dining here with a visit to the Estorick Collection of Modern Italian Art housed in an elegant Georgian townhouse.
 The Estorick Collection of Modern Italian Art is worth visiting for its rare and beautifully curated insight into Italy’s 20th-century artistic movements, especially Futurism and Metaphysical art.